Description

 MaxDuration:

-• Looking at the maximum days below previous high of 574 days in the last 5 years of Ctrip.com, we see it is relatively higher, thus worse in comparison to the benchmark SPY (488 days)
+• Looking at the maximum time in days below previous high water mark of 574 days in the last 5 years of Ctrip.com, we see it is relatively higher, thus worse in comparison to the benchmark SPY (488 days)

-• Compared with SPY (199 days) in the period of the last 3 years, the maximum days under water of 574 days is greater, thus worse.
+• Compared with SPY (199 days) in the period of the last 3 years, the maximum time in days below previous high water mark of 574 days is greater, thus worse.

 AveDuration: